Puppy95/Graph-Stream-Sketch/README.md

 * nodePrecursorQuery: Query for the precursor of a given node
 * TriangleCouning: Count the number of triangles in a graph Details can be seen in the comments in the code
+Note that the number of rooms in each bucket is controlled by a macro definition Roomnum.

 GSS_label.h
 ------------